appserver-io/appserver/_drafts/2014-12-22-servlet-engine-basics.md

 set this value to `false`, which means that cookies will always be set.

 ##### `/web-app/session-config/session-http-only`
-Marks the cookie as accessible only through the HTTP protocol.
-This means that the cookie won't be accessible by scripting languages, such as JavaScript.
-This setting can effectively help to reduce identity theft through XSS attacks (although it is not supported by all browsers).
+These configuration node allows you to mark the cookie as accessible only through the HTTP protocol.
+Setting this value to `true` makes the cookie inaccessible by scripting languages, such as JavaScript.
+This will effectively reduce identity theft through XSS attacks.
+Keep in mind, that although it is not supported by all browsers.
+By default, this value is set to `false`.

 #### Global Initialization Parameters